 With the exception of its broadcast licences, the FCC generally does not limit the number of spectrum licences that may be held by or attributed to (i.e., deemed to be held by) a single individual or entity.
-However, in evaluating the likely competitive effects of significant wireless transactions, the FCC has utilised a spectrum screen to identify local markets that merit closer scrutiny by looking at the total amount of spectrum that would be controlled by one individual or entity, and the FCC has initiated a proceeding to re-examine its use and definition of such spectrum screens.
+However, in evaluating the likely competitive effects of significant wireless transactions, the FCC has utilised a 'spectrum screen' to identify local markets that merit closer scrutiny through looking at the total amount of spectrum that would be controlled by one individual or entity, and the FCC has initiated a proceeding to re-examine its use and definition of such spectrum screens.
 The FCC has also imposed certain limitations on the ability of authorised parties of one type to hold licences or authorisations of another type.
 For example, the FCC's rules prohibit cable service providers from holding an attributable interest in the incumbent local exchange carrier serving the same market, and vice versa.
 The FCC has explicit limits on the number of broadcast stations (radio and TV) an individual or entity can own in a given local market, as well as the percentage of households nationwide that can be covered by television stations attributable to a single individual or entity.
-Historically, the FCC limited cross-ownership of radio and television stations, as well as the cross-ownership of broadcast stations and newspapers.
-In November 2017, the FCC eliminated these restrictions.
-A legal challenge to that decision is currently pending in the United States Court of Appeals for the Third Circuit.
+Historically, the FCC limited cross-ownership of radio and television stations, as well as cross-ownership of broadcast stations and newspapers.
+However, in November 2017, the FCC largely eliminated these restrictions, and that decision was ultimately upheld by a US Supreme Court decision in June 2021, settling some uncertainty surrounding the FCC's deregulatory action during the pendency of federal appeals.